grey-software/org/this-week/2020-09-14/README.md

-# This Week in Grey Software
+# This Week in Grey Software 2020-09-14

+We deployed important fixes and enhancements for our focus extensions, and improved our Github project management processes by integrating label-sync!

 ## Dark mode on Twitter Focus